 - Let the soil dry out well on top or up to 1" below the soil surface before giving a thorough watering.

-- A plant in a 10" (25cm) diameter pot like the one shown here will use about 1-2 quarts (about 1-2 liters) of water when necessary.
-In lower light, use the lesser amount unless the plant is wilting.
+- A plant in a 10" (25cm) diameter pot like the one shown here will use about 2 quarts (about 2 liters) of water when necessary.

-- Plants in a 6" diameter pot will use about a 1 pint (almost 1/2 liter) when necessary.
+- Plants in a 6" diameter pot will use about a 1 pint (almost 1/2 liter) of water when necessary.

 - Fertilize regularly for best color.